 Outside work or activities are permitted unless they are prohibited by statute or regulation, or would require the employee's disqualification from matters central or critical to the performance of his or her official duties.

-DOI Regulation 5 C.F.R. § 3501.105 requires all Department employees to seek prior written approval from a Departmental or bureau ethics counselor before engaging in paid or unpaid work with a prohibited source.
-For the purposes of these regulations, the definition of prohibited source is any person, company, or organization that has business with your agency, is seeking to do business with your agency, conducts operations that are regulated by your agency, or has any interests that might be affected by the performance or nonperformance of your official duties.
-The components within the Department are the same as in "Gifts from Domestic and Private Sources".
-Section 5 C.F.R. § 2635.202.
-Check with your office or bureau ethics counselor for any office-specific or bureau-specific procedures or restrictions that may apply to your situation.
-If you receive DAEO approval, you must still comply with DOI and bureau work and outside activities.
+DOI regulation 5 C.F.R. § 3501.105 requires all Department employees to seek prior written approval from a Departmental or bureau ethics counselor before engaging in employment with a prohibited source.
+The Outside Work or Activities Form (DI-7010) is used to obtain approval from your ethics counselors.
+For this purpose, the definition of prohibited source is any person, company, or organization that is seeking official action by your agency, does business with your agency, is seeking to do business with your agency, conducts operations that are regulated by your agency, or has interests that might be affected by the performance or nonperformance of your official duties; or is an organization, a majority of whose members are prohibited sources as defined above.

+If you are subpoenaed to testify as an expert in any such matter, you must notify your supervisor and the Designated Agency Ethics Official (DAEO) immediately and request approval to proceed.
+If you receive DAEO approval, you must still comply with DOI and bureau work and outside activity requirements.
 For instance, all DOI employees must obtain prior approval to work (paid or unpaid) for a prohibited source, and all USGS employees must obtain prior approval for any outside work or activity that is related to their USGS duties or the USGS mission.

 Generally, you may not receive compensation, other than travel expenses, for outside teaching, speaking, or writing that relates to your official duties.

 For purposes of this regulation, a teaching, speaking, or writing activity relates to your official duties if: